TeXitoi/blue-pill-quickstart/README.md

 ## Trouble Shooting

+### Wrong connection of the ST-Link

-The formerly mentionned st-link may not have the right pin mapping as showed on its shell.
+The formerly mentionned ST-Link may not have the right pin mapping as showed on its shell.
 If `openocd` returns `unknown code 0x9`, please check the pin mapping by removing the shell and re-connect your st-link with the mapping shown on the PCB.

 If you're unable to remove the shell, try this pin mapping: